eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 your data in and out of the :class:`CacheChange_t`.
 *Fast DDS-Gen* does this for you.

-You can receive data from within a :class:`ReaderListener` callback method as we did in the :ref:`dds_layer`:
+You can receive data from within the |ReaderListener::onNewCacheChangeAdded-api| callback, as we did in the :ref:`dds_layer`:

+1. The callback receives a :class:`CacheChange_t` parameter containing the received data.
+2. Process the data within the received :class:`CacheChange_t`.
+3. Inform the Reader's History that the change is not needed anymore.

 .. literalinclude:: ../../../code/CodeTester.cpp
     :language: c++